 COVID-19 Virus Information for Patients

 Allegan General Hospital is offering telehealth medicine at $20/visit.
-We recommend this option for any urgent situation that cannot be dealt with over the phone, as you will not be seeing a volunteer provider in person for the next while.
+We recommend this option for any urgent situation that cannot be dealt with over the phone.
 We may be able to handle routine refills and issues (calling in prescriptions for simple infections, simple mental health, etc) over the phone, but you are encouraged to do the telehealth appointment for $20 if you are a new patient, or have a case that is too complex for our doctors to deal with.
 Use the code HOME and visit: this link.

 For our regular patients, if you call is non-urgent and is not appropriate for Allegan Telehealth, then please leave a voicemail at the office (269) 355-3053, or email our executive director.
 Emails and voicemails will be returned within 24-48 hours.
-If your case is time sensitive and cannot wait for a return call or email, and is too simple for Telehealth, you can reach the emergency office line at (269) 358-8839, but only for urgent cases that cannot wait for a return call or email.
+If your case is time sensitive and cannot wait for a return call or email on our next business day, you can reach the emergency office line at (269) 358-8839, but only for urgent cases that cannot wait for a return call or email when we are open.

 We are a health care partner for the uninsured on the front lines addressing the current outbreak of COVID-19.
 Below is some helpful and key information that you should know.